-Did you know that you can track your IM Skype conversations in Outlook and track call durations?
+Did you know that you can track your Skype chat conversations in Outlook, track call history, and durations?
 It can be a useful tool in regard to tracking time with clients or projects.
 Here’s how I use it.

 First make sure your Skype Options are set properly.
 For some companies this is controlled by your IT department, so you might need to ask them for assistance.